Document No. ACA-1036

 Satisfactory Academic Progress Measurements

-the student will not be permitted to enroll in courses during the appeal process.
+will not be permitted to enroll in courses during the appeal

-more details about the requirement in maintaining a minimum cumulative GPA.
+section more details about the requirement in maintaining a

 Grade Point Average (GPA) Measurement